(20 May 1956 / dublin)

 the priestly Sunday job is done

-the eremitical seal.
+this eremitical seal.

-the morning bell like lauds again,
+The morning bell like lauds again,

 awake the slumbering souls.

-And yawn for like a triduum comes
+And sainters for the triduum comes

-the routine rush and stale staccato.
+the routine rush staccato

 of novena repetition.